 Mwana pwo Mask (Primary Title)

-Tchokwe mwana pwo masks represent a female ancestor.
-These, along with other masks, are associated with initiation camps for boys about 8 to 12 years old.
+Chockwe pwo masks represent a female ancestor.
+These, along with other masks, are associated with initiation camps for boys about eight to twelve years old.
 In a secluded location outside the village, the boys receive instruction and are circumcised.
-Mwana pwo and the other masks act as intermediaries between the initiates and the village, especially between the boys and their mothers.
+Pwo and the other masks act as intermediaries between the initiates and the village, especially between the boys and their mothers.

 Some object records are not complete and do not reflect VMFA's full and current knowledge.
 VMFA makes routine updates as records are reviewed and enhanced.